 ‘How To’ Series

-Our ‘How To’ series of information sheets (previously called Fact Sheets) will help community groups and others with many of the common tasks and issues involved in community development work.
+Our ‘How To’ series (previously called Fact Sheets) will help community groups and others with many of the common tasks and issues involved in community development work.

-Have a look through the topics available below.
-You can download them here or get them from your Community Development Officer.
-Many of our our training courses also go into these topics in greater detail.
+Have a look at the topics available below.
+Many of our training courses also discuss these topics in greater detail.

 How to Hold an Annual General Meeting